jerry-hong7/econ520/README.md

-# econ520-vienna
+# ECON 520 Practicum 1: Analyizng Data in Vienna Hotel Accommodations
-This repository contains assets for analyzing hotel accommodations in Vienna
+This repository contains assets for analyzing data in hotel accommodations in Vienna